jaimono/personal_website_catolica/content/research/index.md

 ## Articles

-- **Which Workers are Most Exposed to covid-19 and Social Distancing Effects in a Dual Labour Market?** [(link)](https://doi.org/10.12804/revistas.urosario.edu.co/economia/a.10549)(with D. Bosworth  aand J. Cárdenas) Revista de Economía del Rosario, Vol. 24 Núm.
+- **Which Workers are Most Exposed to covid-19 and Social Distancing Effects in a Dual Labour Market?** [(link)](https://doi.org/10.12804/revistas.urosario.edu.co/economia/a.10549)(with D. Bosworth  and J. Cárdenas) Revista de Economía del Rosario, Vol. 24 Núm.
 2 (2021): 24-2

 ## In spanish: